mistersingh179/bw-script/Readme.md

+# BW Script

+Web content interaction script for BrandWeaver.

+## Setup

+1. Clone the repository
+2. Install dependencies: `npm install`
+3. SSL for development:
+   - For secure local development, generate SSL certificates:
+     ```
+     openssl req -newkey rsa:2048 -nodes -keyout server.key -x509 -days 365 -out server.crt
+     ```
+   - Add the certificate to your trusted certificates in your OS

+## Development

+- Build for development: `npm run dev`
+- Build for production: `npm run build`

+## Usage

+The script provides various content interaction features:
+- Interactive content tooltips
+- Meta content extraction
+- Analytics and event tracking

 ## esbuild Commands

 - `npx esbuild foo.js --bundle --outfile=out.js`

 ###  options

-- the entrypoint is not limited to one file name, they can be many.
+- The entrypoint is not limited to one file name, they can be many.
-- `--bundle` gets all imported files/packages etc. in to 1 file. if we don't do this then it will have improts which will break
+- `--bundle` gets all imported files/packages etc. in to 1 file.
+If we don't do this then it will have imports which will break
-- `--outdir` where you want content, useful when you have many entry points. can be used instead of `--outfile`
+- `--outdir` where you want content, useful when you have many entry points.
+Can be used instead of `--outfile`
 - `--platform` defaults to browser
 - `--minify` for prod & `--sourcemap` for dev
 - `--target` to target an older version of the platform
 - `--watch` to rebuild on change
-- `--serve` starts a server & builds & delivers file on every request. it also blocks till the build is complete, so we can know for sure that we are getting the latest file on every reload
+- `--serve` starts a server & builds & delivers file on every request.
+It also blocks till the build is complete, so we can know for sure that we are getting the latest file on every reload
 - `--servedir` to specify what to serve

-### to live reload in dev
+### Live reload in dev
-- use `--watch` so it compiles when code changes
+- Use `--watch` so it compiles when code changes
-- then `--serve` so it delivers the file over a server
+- Then `--serve` so it delivers the file over a server
-- and in client subscribe to the `change` event on `/esbuild` and reload page.
+- And in client subscribe to the `change` event on `/esbuild` and reload page.
 ```
 new EventSource('/esbuild').addEventListener('change', () => location.reload())
 ```
-- now when new build is available, it will fire this event and then page will reload itself
+- Now when new build is available, it will fire this event and then page will reload itself

-### SSL Server
+### Front-end flow
-- used `easy-rsa` to generate a `request` for common name `server`, which then gave me a `key` & `cert`
-- added that cert to the keychain app and marked it to be trusted
-- using the key & cert when turning on the server

-## Notes on how we call the front end
-- abort if we have `meta[bw-opt-out="true"]`
+- Abort if we have `meta[bw-opt-out="true"]`
-- make call to auctions
+- Make call to auctions
-- process response & update DOM with content
+- Process response & update DOM with content
-- add click handler to links
+- Add click handler to links

 ## Making Prisma Typescript work
 - Manually copy `.prisma/client/index.d.ts` from `bw-dashboard` project to root of `bw-script`
-- the file is changing as the schema evolves in the dashboard
+- The file is changing as the schema evolves in the dashboard
-- we should copy it to get access to the latest types.
+- We should copy it to get access to the latest types.

+## License

+MIT © 2025 MASALSA Inc.